PrestaShop/prestashop.github.io/content/news/posts/2025/prestashop-year-in-review-2025.md

 The month wrapped up with a feature-packed [Live Update]({{< relref "news/public-oss-demo/2025/live-update-july-2025.md" >}}).
 We unveiled the  **One Page Checkout (OPC)** feature for future versions of PrestaShop 9, shared progress on **Hummingbird 2**, and announced the **PrestaShop Developer Conference 2025**.
 We also released [PrestaShop 8.2.2]({{< relref "news/releases/prestashop-8-2-2-maintenance-release.md" >}}).

-## August: Celebrating contributors and API progress
+## August: celebrating contributors and API progress

 August was all about the people and the tech.
 Building on the success of the hooks initiative, we launched a new [Call for Contributions for the Admin API]({{< relref "news/posts/2025/call-for-contributions-admin-api.md" >}}).
 This campaign is a key part of our strategy to decouple the back office and improve developer experience, and we were thrilled to see the community's enthusiasm to participate once again.